Job outlook in Germany for 2021

 Jobs in non-specialized areas

-In 2020 there will also be job opportunities in Germany that do not require specialized qualifications such as nursing, industrial mechanics and retail sales.
+It was predicted that there will also be job opportunities in Germany that do not require specialized qualifications such as nursing, industrial mechanics and retail sales.

 Job outlook after the Coronavirus pandemic

 German employers are expecting the hiring to slow down in the third quarter of this year.
 Hiring prospects are expected to be bright in the construction, finance and business service and other service sectors.
-It is expected to slow down in the restaurants and hotel sectors.
+It is expected to slow down in the restaurants and hotel sector.

 This short-time work program where employees work for reduced hours when the business is low.
 The company pays for the hours worked and the government pays 60 to 67% of the pay for the hours not worked.